Central Coast Mariners FC: Resurgence (2020–present)

-Montgomery's first season continued on the success of last season.
-He brought the club to its first ever FFA Cup Final where they lost 2–1 to Melbourne Victory on 5 February, 2022.
+Stajcic resigned ahead of the 2021–22 season the club, and was replaced by Nick Montgomery.
+Montgomery's first season continued on the success of previous one.
+He brought the club to its first ever FFA Cup final where they lost 2–1 to Melbourne Victory on 5 February 2022.
 The Mariners also finished fifth in the A-League which qualified the club for a second consecutive finals series.
-They were again knocked out in the elimination finals, this time by Adelaide United, losing 3–1 on 15 May, 2022.
+They were again knocked out in the elimination finals, this time by Adelaide United, losing 3–1 on 15 May 2022.